-All candidates preparing for fellowship are required to obtain sponsorship by a Unitarian Universalist (UU) congregation.
+All applicants preparing for fellowship are required to obtain sponsorship by a Unitarian Universalist (UU) congregation.

 What is the purpose of this requirement?